RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

-# Dhaka House Rent predictor : A Machine Learning Program Built from Scratch
+# Dhaka House Rent predictor: A Machine Learning Model Built from Scratch

 A machine learning program to predict house rent in different locations in **Dhaka, Bangladesh**.

 ## Overview

 This project is a simple Python program that predicts house rent at various locations in Dhaka, Bangladesh, using a linear regression model with L2 Regularization built completely from scratch.
-From data ingestion to rent prediction, this project covers the **all aspects of the machine learning** pipeline, including data preprocessing, feature engineering, model training, and evaluation **without reliance on any external libraries**.
+From data ingestion to rent prediction, this project covers **all aspects of the machine learning** pipeline, including data preprocessing, feature engineering, model training, and evaluation **without reliance on any external libraries**.
 The project also **includes a web interface** for user interaction, allowing users to input their own data and receive rent predictions in real-time.

 What's truly surprising is that this scratch-built model performs almost identically to highly optimized Scikit-learn's `LinearRegression` in terms of performance metrics like R-squared ($R^2$), Mean Squared Error (MSE), and Mean Absolute Error (MAE).
 Check out the detailed analysis in the [Performance Analysis](#performance-analysis-against-scikit-learn) section.

-Even more, the model is speedy too!
-It results **within 0.2 seconds utilizing pure python**.
-Detailed speed tests are shown in the [speedtest.md](./speedtest.md) file.

-Another surprising aspect is that the scratch-built model is **almost 1.9 times faster for smaller datasets** than Scikit-learn's implementation, as shown in the [speedtest.md](./speedtest.md) file. **_However, for bigger datasets, the scratch-built model performs too poorly compared to sklearn's implementation._**
+The model also offers surprisingly fast performance, delivering predictions in **under 0.2 seconds** using pure Python.
+In fact, it’s been benchmarked to run **up to 1.9× faster** than Scikit-learn’s implementation on **smaller datasets**, as shown in the [speedtest.md](./speedtest.md) file. **_However, performance significantly drops on larger datasets, where Scikit-learn's optimized implementation clearly outperforms the scratch-built model._**

 ## Table of Contents